Maxvien/css-bundling/README.md

 ## Structure
 ### Source
-`src/css/index.css` is the main CSS file, but it imports sub compoents and npm packages.
+`src/css/index.css` is the main CSS file, and it imports sub compoents and npm packages.
-Each component refers external assets using relative path.
+Each CSS file refers external assets using relative path.

 **Directory:**
 ```